jmhodges/keyword_prospector/README.txt

 == FEATURES:

 The core KeywordProspector engine has the following properties:
-* Once a tree is built, matching against the tree is o(n) where n is the length of your text.
+* Once a tree is built, matching against the tree is o(n) where n is the length of your text, regardless of how mane keywords you have in the tree.
 * Arbitrary output objects can be associated with any keyword or set of keywords.

 KeywordLinker can be used to create links to designated url's:
 * You can specify a single keyword to associate with a url.
 * You can specify an array of keywords to associate with a url.
 * Each keyword or group of keywords will be linked only once to the url provided.
 * Hyperlinks are not created within existing hyperlinks.
 * Hyperlinks are not generated anywhere they would be illegal in HTML, such as within attribute values.

 == SYNOPSIS: